 OLD POST ALERT!
 This is an older post and although you might find some useful tips, any technical or publishing information is likely to be out of date.
 Please click on Start Here on the menu bar above to find links to my most useful articles, videos and podcast.
 Thanks and happy writing! – Joanna Penn

-Tom Evans is a British author, bookwright and poet who mentors other authors how to unleash the books inside themselves.
-He specialises in removing writer's block and helping authors connect with their creative muse.
+Tom Evans is a British author, bookwright, and poet who mentors other authors on how to unleash the books inside themselves.
+He specializes in removing writer's block and helping authors connect with their creative muse.

 There may be concepts in this podcast you don't agree with, but be open to new ideas – you never know what you will learn!

 In this podcast, you will learn:

 - Why writer's block is like an onion and what the different levels are

 - How fear of failure is a common block for authors, and why the fear of success can also block you

 - Why there is a great life learning in every block